WDI-SEA/notes/03-html-css/css-display-positioning/07grid.md

 ## Getting a little Flexy with Grid

 Grid itself can do some of the same vertical and horizontal spacing stuff that Flexbox can do.
 It uses the properties `justify-items` and `align-items`.
 But it is important to realize that it is only the thing marked with `display: grid` that has these abilities.
-The **grid areas** do not implcitly have any of that so if you need flex functionality in any of your grid areas, it's best to mark them as `display: flex` or `display: grid` and then apply your justification to the items therein.
+The **grid areas** do not implicitly have any of that so if you need flex functionality in any of your grid areas, it's best to mark them as `display: flex` or `display: grid` and then apply your justification to the items therein.

 ---